 For reappraised property, the taxes are prorated for the year the disaster occurred.
 The local taxing unit assesses taxes prior to the date the disaster occurred based on the market value as of Jan.
 1. Beginning on the date of the disaster and for the remainder of the year, the taxing unit applies its tax rate to the reappraised market value of the property.

-Tax Code §11.135 provides that a property owner may continue to receive the homestead exemption on the structure, land, and improvements when the residential structure is rendered uninhabitable or unusable by a casualty or by wind or water damage while the owner constructs a replacement structure on the land.
+Tax Code Section 11.135 provides that a property owner may continue to receive the homestead exemption on the structure, land, and improvements when the residential structure is rendered uninhabitable or unusable by a casualty or by wind or water damage while the owner constructs a replacement structure on the land.

 The owner may not establish a different principal residence for which the owner receives a homestead exemption during that period and the owner must intend to return and occupy the structure as the owner's principal residence.

 To continue receiving the exemption, the owner must begin active construction of the replacement qualified residential structure or other physical preparation of the construction site.
 The active construction or other physical preparation must begin no later than one year after the owner ceases to occupy the former residential structure.
-A property owner must notify an appraisal office within 30 days after the date that the eligibility for continuation ends (34 TAC §9.416).
+Comptroller Rule 9.416 requires a property owner to notify an appraisal office within 30 days after the date that the eligibility for continuation ends.
 The continuation cannot be for more than two years.

 If the owner sells the property prior to completing the replacement qualified structure, the property owner is subject to additional taxes and interest.

-If a residence homestead is rendered uninhabitable or unusable by a casualty or by wind or water damage, the replacement structure owned by an individual who is 65 years of age or older or disabled may continue to receive a limitation on school taxes (Tax Code §11.26) and a limitation on taxes imposed by counties, municipalities and junior college districts (Tax §11.261).
+If a residence homestead is rendered uninhabitable or unusable by a casualty or by wind or water damage, the replacement structure owned by an individual who is age 65 or older or disabled may continue to receive the limitations on property taxes allowed by Tax Code Sections 11.26 and 11.261.

 However, the replacement structure will be subject to an increase in tax if: